nicaless/nanowrimo_ga_project/README.md

     avg / total       0.65      0.65      0.65       101

-The Decision Tree did not do as well this time without the other features.
+The Decision Tree did not do as well this time without data from the current contest.

 <div>